semgrep/semgrep-docs/docs/deployment/local-to-app-scans.md

 # Scan local repositories and upload findings

 You can send findings (scan results) from a local repository to Semgrep Cloud Platform.
-The local repository is a separate **Project** from its remote counterpart.
+The local repository is a separate **project** from its remote counterpart.
 This is useful for testing rules and policies, or simply scanning your own work before it is merged to your organization's trunk branch.

+## Prerequisites

+- Locally installed `semgrep`.

 ## Best practices